pacific-hake/hakedataUSA/README.md

 ```

 # Issues

-Please contact kelli.johnson@noaa.gov if there are any issues in running the code, though the databases will only be accessible to members of the US JTC.
+Please contact kelli.johnson@noaa.gov if there are issues with the code.
+Note that the databases will only be accessible to members of the U.S. JTC.